Last updated on .

 Admission

 There’s no admission to walk through the castle courtyards, which are open from 7am to 7:30pm daily.
-To visit the museums, which are open daily except Mondays, it costs €5 (as of June 2023) on a single ticket.
-There are also special guided tours of the battlements through Ad Artem.
+You can visit all the museums, which are open daily except Mondays, on a single ticket costing €8 (as of June 2024).

 Filarete Tower